mdvanes/polygram/BLOG.md

 explains how it extracts the JavaScript from the HTMl of Polymer elements and eventually combines everything into one JavaScript file.
 I was basically able to copy the webpack.config.js and index.ejs and that would compile.
 I moved my [custom elements](https://github.com/mdvanes/polygram/tree/webpack) from the root of the project to the src dir and I had to modify the paths to the bower_components and it would basically work.

-Except for Redux, because @TODO
+The most important exception is Redux, the redux-mixin.html can't resolve the PolymerRedux.html dependency.
+The polymer-webpack-loader should resolve this, but runtime it logs `Uncaught ReferenceError: PolymerRedux is not defined`.
+The loader seems to import the HTML element that goes into the `template` element, but not the JavaScript variables that go into the `script` element.
+The PolymerRedux code is distributed as JavaScript wrapped in a `script` tag in mainly one file, so it would be easy to extract it into a JavaScript file.
+Or even to import `polymer-redux/src/index.js` instead of `polymer-redux/polymer-redux.html`
+(this does not work because it is uncompiled and misses external dependencies that are not installed in bower_components)

+webpack: how to import global var? -> exports-loader Importing the manually unwrapped JS from bower_components/polymer-redux/dist/polymer-redux.html to src/PolymerRedux.js import like this `const PolymerRedux = require('exports-loader?PolymerRedux!./PolymerRedux');` in redux-mixin.html gives no errors.